Best Kids Scooters of 2024, Tested & Reviewed

 In line with guidance from the American Academy of Pediatrics (AAP), always have your child wear a helmet, and never let a child under 16 ride an electric scooter.

 When you review kick scooters for over 10 years, you get picky about safety, quality, and features.
-If we made our own scooter, here is what it would look like:
+If we made our own scooter, here are some of the key features it would have:

 ✔️ Weight limit 80 pounds or higher.